pfansi/ecommerce-app/README.md

 ## Description:

-This project required to build a Node.js ecpommerce back end application that will have the same fundanmental achitecture such as shopify or Woocommerce.
+This project required to build a Node.js ecommerce back end application that will have the same fundanmental achitecture such as shopify or Woocommerce.
 The ecommerce application will be link to a Mysql database.
-It will use the the Express.js API and Sequelize to to interect with the database
+It will use the the Express.js API and Sequelize to intereact with the database.

 ## pseudo code description